parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/create_account.md

 ### Are my ParallelChain wallet and account the same thing?

-No, your wallet and your account are not the same.
+No, your wallet and your [account](../../fundamentals/accounts.md) are not the same.
 Your account is registered on ParallelChain Mainnet, and your wallet extension helps connect you to your account.
 This means you are able to recover your account should you lose the device that your wallet extension is installed.

 ---

 ### What kind of digital assets can I store in my Xperience account?

-Currently, it can store XPLL.
+Currently, it can store [XPLL](../../introduction.md#what-is-xpll).
 In the near future, you will be able to store other ParallelChain-based cryptocurrencies and non-fungible tokens (NFTs).

 ---

 ### Can I send XPLL tokens to other blockchains like Ethereum?

 No, you cannot send XPLL tokens to other blockchains at the moment.
-XPLL and other PRFC tokens currently only exist on ParallelChain Mainnet network, and sending your tokens to other network addresses will cause you to lose your tokens.
+XPLL and other [PRFC](../../for_developers/smart_contracts/prfc.md) tokens currently only exist on ParallelChain Mainnet network, and sending your tokens to other network addresses will cause you to lose your tokens.
-Ethereum Virtual Machine (EVM) compatibility is targeted to come with the Lamport epoch as part of the [development roadmap](https://parallelchain.io/roadmap).

 ---